azat-co/practicalnode/chapter5/chapter5.md

 })
 ```

-Don&#39;t forget to call `next()` in the previous middleware; otherwise, each request stalls.

-We set up port number and template engine configurations:
+Next, we define the Express settings.
+We set up port number and template engine configurations to tell Express what folder to use for templates (views) and what template engine to use to render those templates (pug):

 ```js
 app.set('port', process.env.PORT || 3000)